-The Corporation entered into a Consulting Agreement dated July 1, 2007, as amended June 1, 2010 and May 1, 2011, with Michael Bennell whereby he was retained to act as the Corporation's Vice-President of Exploration.
+The Corporation has a Consulting Agreement dated July 1, 2007, as amended June 1, 2010 and May 1, 2011, with Michael Bennell whereby he is retained to act as the Corporation's Vice-President of Exploration.
 The agreement provides for the remuneration of Mr. Bennell at the rate of \$13,000 per month.
-Either the Corporation or Mr. Bennell may, for any reason and in their sole discretion, terminate the Consulting Agreement by giving 30 days written notice to the other.
-In addition to the remuneration payable under this agreement, the Corporation may grant Common Shares or stock options to Mr. Bennell.
+In addition to the remuneration payable under this agreement, the Corporation may grant Shares or stock options to Mr. Bennell.